d0k3/EmuNAND9/README.md

 ## Credits
 * Archshift for the basic code behind this
 * Cha(N), Kane49, and all other FatFS contributors for FatFS
-* Normmatt for `sdmc.s` as well as project infrastructure (Makefile, linker setup, etc)
+* Normmatt for `sdmmc.c` as well as the project infrastructure (Makefile, linker setup, etc)
 * Shadowtrance, Datalogger and countless others for helping me test and develop this
 * The fine folks on freenode #Cakey